BrainDynamicsUSYD/spikegrid/README.md

 # spikegrid
 John and Adams spiking conductance based model with STDP.

+#Copyright
+Currently John and Adam are the main authors, most of the C code was written by John and Adam wrote most of the MATLAB code.
+For details check the git logs.

+As PhD students, they (rather than the University) own the copyright to their code - see the Uni Intellectual Property policy here http://sydney.edu.au/policies/showdoc.aspx?recnum=PDOC2016/418&RendNum=0 (section 8).

 #Dependencies
 1. OpenCV - used for visualization and some output - this can be disabled in the makefile, but many features will be lost.
     OpenCV 2.X.X is best and is the version that most linux distros seem to be packaging.
 OpenCV 3 can also be used, but some of the paths for the include files are different